slott56/slott56.github.io/Pelican/content/blog/2007/06/2007_06_19-methodologies_we_love_to_hate.rst

-CDD (Cognitive Dissonance Drive Development) is a way of encouraging a quantity of ideas in lieu of any high quality ideas.
+CDD (Cognitive Dissonance Driven Development) is a way of encouraging a quantity of ideas in lieu of any high quality ideas.